ziamohseni/plantvillage-disease-detector/README.md

 This project aims to detect plant diseases from images using a convolutional neural network.
 It includes training and inference codes, and a Docker-based development environment for easy setup.
 You can train your model or use our trained model.

+## ⚠️ Important Warning

+> **Training Requirements:**
+> This model requires significant computational resources.
+Training on CPU-only systems is **NOT** recommended as it:
+>
+> - May take an extremely long time to complete
+> - Could cause system instability or crashes
+> - Is highly inefficient for deep learning tasks
+>
+> Please ensure you have access to a GPU for training the model.

 ## Getting Started

 ### 1. **Clone the Repository:**